Dušan David Pařízek

 Dušan David Pařízek (10 August 1971) is a Czech theatre director, mostly working in German-speaking countries.

-Life
+Background

 Dušan Pařízek was born Brno, and his family later emigrated to Germany.
 He studied comparative literature and theatre science at Munich University and then directing and dramaturgy at the Theatre Faculty of the Academy of Performing Arts in Prague (DAMU).
-In 1997 he staged the play Die Präsidentinnen (The Women Presidents) by Werner Schwab and some of his other plays in Theatre on the Balustrade.
-From 2002 he worked as an executive and art director of Divadlo Komedie, with a program under the strong influence of German-speaking theatre texts.
+In 1997 he staged the play Die Präsidentinnen (The Women Presidents) by Werner Schwab and some of his additional plays in Theatre on the Balustrade.

+In 1998 Dušan Pařízek was the founder and stage director of The Prague Chamber Theatre, until 2012.
+Pařízek's work there performed around the globe, and was selected as Czech Theatre of the Year many times.

+From 2002 Dušan Pařízek worked as an executive and art director of Divadlo Komedie, with a program under the strong influence of German-speaking theatre texts.
 In 2012 his creative team quit because of conflicts about the finances from the municipality of Prague.

 Meanwhile, Pařízek directed productions in cities including Darmstadt, Cologne, Zürich, Düsseldorf, Bremen and Vienna.
 In 2013 he staged a version of The Garden Party by Václav Havel at the National Theatre in Prague.

+In 2018 Dušan Pařízek directed the Exil Ensemble at the Deutsches Theater, Berlin.
+The material was an adaptation of Franz Kafka's unfinished novel The Man Who Disappeared, transformed into the play Amerika.